greydanus/greydanus.github.io/_posts/2022-03-27-how-simulating.markdown

 4. **Adaptive computation.** To simulate the universe efficiently, we would want to spend most of our compute time on regions where a lot of matter and energy are concentrated: that's where the dynamics would be most complex.
 So we'd probably want to use a [particle-based (Lagrangian) simulation](https://en.wikipedia.org/wiki/Lagrangian_particle_tracking) of some sort.
 5. **Isotropy.** Space would be [uniform in all directions](https://en.wikipedia.org/wiki/Isotropy); physics would be invariant under rotation.

 We can determine whether these are reasonable assumptions by checking that they hold true for existing state-of-the-art physics simulations.
-It turns our that they hold true for the best [oceanography](https://www.myroms.org/), [meteorology](https://confluence.ecmwf.int/display/S2S/ECMWF+model+description), [plasma](https://arxiv.org/abs/0810.5757), [cosmology](https://en.wikipedia.org/wiki/NEMO_(Stellar_Dynamics_Toolbox)), and [computational fluid dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) models.
+It turns out that they hold true for the best [oceanography](https://www.myroms.org/), [meteorology](https://confluence.ecmwf.int/display/S2S/ECMWF+model+description), [plasma](https://arxiv.org/abs/0810.5757), [cosmology](https://en.wikipedia.org/wiki/NEMO_(Stellar_Dynamics_Toolbox)), and [computational fluid dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) models.
 So, having laid out some basic assumptions about how our simulation would be implemented, let's look at their implications.

 ## Enforcing conservation laws in parallel